-Practice in writing and analyzing contemporary chord progressions with emphasis on keyboard skills, ear-training, and creative writing.
+Practice in writing and analyzing contemporary chord progressions with emphasis on keyboard skills, eartraining and creative writing.
+Exploration of the use of chords of the ninth, eleventh, and thirteenth.
+Special emphasis on voice leading and chord sonorities.

-241/242 Two Credits Each

-SIGHT-SINGING AND EAR TRAINING (E)
+241, 242 Two Credits/One Credit SIGHT-SINGING AND EAR TRAINING (E)